Armenian–Azerbaijani war (1918–1920): End of hostilities, September–November 1920

-The Armenian national liberation movement was exhausted by the six years of permanent wars and conflicts; the Armenian army and population were incapable of any further active resistance.

 Sovietization of Armenia, December 1920

 On 4 December 1920, when the Red Army entered Yerevan, the government of the First Republic of Armenia effectively surrendered.
 On 5 December, the Armenian Revolutionary Committee (Revkom), made up of mostly Armenians from Azerbaijan, also entered the city.
 Finally, on 6 December, Felix Dzerzhinsky's dreaded secret police, the Cheka, entered Yerevan, thus effectively ending all existence of the First Republic of Armenia.

 The Armenian Soviet Socialist Republic was then proclaimed, under the leadership of Gevork Atarbekyan.
 On 18 February 1921, a national revolt against Bolsheviks started.
 Gen. Garegin Nzhdeh, commander Garo Sasouni and the last Prime Minister of independent Armenia Simon Vratsyan took the lead of the anti-Bolshevik rebellion and forced out the Bolsheviks from Yerevan and other places.
 By April, the Red Army reconquered most part of Armenia.
 However, Atarbekyan was dismissed and Aleksandr Miasnikyan, an Armenian high-ranking Red Army commander, replaced him.
 Garegin Nzhdeh left the Zangezur mountains after the Sovietization of Armenia was finalized in July 1921, leaving Azerbaijani-populated villages cleansed of their population.
 Persuaded by Soviet leadership, Zangezur had already been ceded by Azerbaijan to Armenia in November 1920 as a "symbol of friendship".